What is Workshop?

 The beauty in Reader’s and Writer’s Workshop is that you’ll be able to teach your children based on what their specific needs are.

-You can pull from the state standards if you’d like, and as a former public school teacher, I have some thoughts on how this can fit into your homeschool without taking over here.
+You can pull from the state standards if you’d like, and as a former public school teacher, I have some thoughts on how this can fit into your homeschool without them taking over here.

 Here’s the key to your mini-lesson: keep it short and break them up!